EricThomson/ctdai/docs/week2.md

 For example, if you ask a standard LLM, “Who won the World Cup?” it might reply based on 2021 or earlier knowledge.
 A RAG system, by contrast, can search a structured data source and provide current information.
 This makes RAG useful for question-answering systems, technical assistants, customer support tools, and more.

 ## Focus
 This week, we will focus on building a minimal working RAG pipeline that connects an LLM with a document-based knowledge store.
 While RAG systems can get very complex, we’ll focus on starting simple and understanding and implementing the core components of such pipelines.
-Our plan is to build things up in *three tiers*:
+Our plan is to build up in complexity in three steps:

-### Tier 1: Minimal Naive RAG Implementation
+### Step 1: Minimal Naive RAG Implementation

 Start with the absolute basics, implementing RAG from scratch:
 - Load 1–2 PDFs using `pypdf`